oracle-devrel/technology-engineering/security/security-design/shared-assets/oci-security-health-check-standard/files/oci-security-health-check-standard/README.txt

 The OCI Security Health Check - Standard Edition checks an OCI tenancy for CIS OCI Foundation Benchmark compliance.

+Disclaimer

+This asset covers the OCI platform as specified in the *CIS Oracle Cloud Infrastructure Foundations Benchmark*, only.
+Any workload provisioned in Databases, Compute VMs (running any Operating System), the Container Engine for Kubernetes, or in the VMware Solution is *out of scope* of the *OCI Security Health Check*.

 Usage

 1 Prepare the OCI Tenancy